-Halloween in Vancouver isn't just about putting on your costume on October 31; it's about celebrating the spooky fun all month long!
+Halloween in Vancouver isn't just about putting on a costume on the last day of the month, it's about celebrating the spooky fun all month long with friends and family.

-Vancouver Halloween events and attractions run the gamut from appropriate-for-all-ages fun to genuinely scary thrills and chills.
-Use this list of Top 10 Vancouver Halloween Events 2016 to find all the Halloween activities happening around town, from the popular Fright Nights at the PNE and Stanley Park Ghost Train to the city's best haunted houses.
+Vancouver's Halloween events and attractions run the gamut from appropriate-for-all-ages fun to genuinely scary thrills and chills.
+Use this list to find all the Halloween activities happening around town, from the popular Fright Nights at the PNE and Stanley Park Ghost Train to the city's most frightening haunted houses.

 Fright Nights at the PNE

 The most popular Vancouver Halloween attraction is undoubtedly Fright Nights at the Pacific National Exhibition (PNE).
 During Fright Nights, the PNE's amusement park becomes a thrill park with themed rides, creepy attractions, and eight nightmarish haunted houses filled with everything from infamous movie characters to maniacal clowns.
 For a—relatively—light escape from the scary, the gruesome comedy show combines physical stunts with the atmosphere of a 19th-century carnival.
 Apart from the seasonal attractions, you can also enjoy all of the 20 thrilling rides that are available at the PNE.

 You don't have to get scared by monsters to enjoy Halloween.
 You could also spend it running through a pumpkin patch at Richmond Country Farms.
 It's located just 20 minutes south of Vancouver and is home to the area's most famous pumpkin patch.
 Besides picking out your pumpkin, you can play in a corn maze, visit the animal farm, take a wagon ride, and enjoy the live entertainment.

 Special safety precautions are in place for visits in 2020, including mandatory use of a face mask and a limited maximum capacity.
 Review the latest health updates on the official webpage.